espressif/esp-idf/docs/api-guides/romconsole.rst

 Control
 -------

-- IF expression THEN statement - *perform statement if expression is true*
+- IF expression statement - *perform statement if expression is true*
 - FOR variable = start TO end	- *start for block*
 - FOR variable = start TO end STEP value - *start for block with step*
 - NEXT - *end of for block*